auth0/docs/articles/multifactor-authentication/yubikey.md

 | The [Redirect Protocol](/protocols#redirect-protocol-in-rules) | Redirects the user to the website that performs the second authentication factor using YubiKey |
 | [Rules](/rules) | Evaluates whether the conditions you set for triggering MFA have been met or not |

+In this tutorial, we will walk you through the configuration required for the Webtask, redirect protocol, and rules.

 ## Configure the Webtask

 The first thing we'll do is create the website where the user completes the second authentication step using YubiKey.
-We'll be using Webtask, which allows you to run code using the Auth0 sandbox, to host the site.
-In this tutorial, we'll use a single Webtask to handle three steps:
+We'll use a Webtask, which allows you to run code using the Auth0 sandbox, to host the site.
+More specifically, the Webtask will:

 * **Render** the UI with the `otpForm` function
 * **Capture** the YubiKey NEO code and validate it using the Yubico API